10 days from £2535pp plus international flights.

 Breakfast & dinner.

 This morning you will be collected after breakfast and driven the the main island town of Stone Town.
-Your hotel, the Dhow Palace, is centrally-located in the old town, so it's a good place from which to explore the narrow streets, shops and markets.
+On the way, you will experience a Spice Tour to see one of the things that the islands are famed for.
+Your simple hotel, the Dhow Palace, is centrally-located in the old town, so it's a good place from which to explore the narrow streets, shops and markets.
+You have the afternoon free.
+Breakfast.

-Today is another day to explore the old town.
+Today is your last day, and depending on your flight time, another day to explore the old town.
 Have a look out for the colourful 'tinga-tinga' paintings, and it's a good place for antiques.
-If you like, we can arrange a spice tour for you today, or perhaps a trip into the Jozani Forest to see the endemic red colobus monkeys, or maybe you'd like a marine boat trip to try to see dolphins.
+If you like, we can arrange a trip into the Jozani Forest to see the endemic red colobus monkeys, or maybe you'd like a marine boat trip to try to see dolphins.
 There are some great restaurants to eat in here too, so all in all your last day in Tanzania should be memorable.
+Whatever time your flight, you will be taken to the airport in time for your journey home.
 Breakfast.

-Transfer from airport to Dar train station; Dar-Selous train; 4 nights in Sable Mountain Lodge (1 night dinner, 3 nights full board); safari activities at Sable Mountain (inc boat safari); visit to a Masai village (friends of the lodge); flight from Selous to Zanzibar; return transfer to Zanzibari; 4 nights at The Zanzibari (half board), 2 nights at Dhow Palace B&B, airport transfer.
+Transfers as shown; flight from Dar to Selous; 4 nights in Sable Mountain Lodge (game package); safari activities at Sable Mountain (inc boat safari); flight from Selous to Zanzibar; return transfer to Zanzibari; 4 nights at The Zanzibari (half board), 1 night at Dhow Palace on B&B (plus day use on second day), airport transfer.

 International flights and taxes; visa; insurance; drinks; meals not shown; optional safaris and activities; tips; personal expenses.

-Getting there: This trip starts in Dar es Salaam and ends in Zanzibar.
-Various airlines service this region, but Kenya Airways is the best option for this routing.
+This trip starts in Dar es Salaam and ends in Zanzibar.
+Various airlines service this region.
 Flights will cost from around £700 pp depending on season and availability.

 Departure dates: This is a private tailor made holiday which you can take at any time.
-Peak season is from 15th July to 31st August and 21st December to 4th January (which carries a supplement of £200 pp).
-Because of the train, this trip needs to start on a Tuesday or Friday.
+Peak season is from 21st December to 4th January (which carries a supplement of £145 pp).

 A lovely small hotel on the northern tip of Zanzibar near Nungwi village.